 Introduction

 A tourist staple spanning continents, postcards in Oklahoma are especially intriguing in that the public is granted access to a digital archive of these cards from the twentieth century via the Oklahoma Department of Libraries’ online collection.

-Out of this collection consisting of 491 postcards, there are a handful of them which portray images of Native Americans.
+Out of this collection consisting of 491 postcards, ta handful of them portray images of Native Americans.
 The use of such pictures on postcards, however, reinforces the white idea of exploitation of indigenous people in North America.
 It is through the analysis of three specific depictions of Native Americans on Oklahoman postcards, that the caricaturistic commodification of the people native to America becomes evident.
 These pictures on the postcards exploit the archetypal image of ‘the native’, invariably favoring the United States government as the beneficiary of the resulting economic gain, the imposition of erasure, and the enforcement of a white-lensed stereotype.
 This commodified entertainment form, in turn, takes on the position of a paper-trail of native appropriation and exploitation in Oklahoma.

 History